Money Bill

 0

-SHANGHAI/HONG KONG (Reuters) – Global index publisher MSCI and the Hong Kong stock change said on Monday they would release futures contracts on the MSCI China A Index to offer a hedging tool as global investor interest in Chinese mainland stocks surges.
-The license agreement among MSCI and Hong Kong Exchanges and Clearing Ltd (HKEX), for you to release the new product, comes much less than weeks after MSCI introduced it’d quadruple the weighting of Chinese stocks in its global benchmarks later this yr.
+SHANGHAI/HONG KONG (Reuters) – Global index publisher MSCI and the Hong Kong stock exchange said on Monday they would release futures contracts on the MSCI China A Index to offer a hedging tool as global investor interest in Chinese mainland stocks surges.
+The license agreement among MSCI and Hong Kong Exchanges and Clearing Ltd (HKEX), for you to release the new product, comes much less than weeks after MSCI introduced it’d quadruple the weighting of Chinese stocks in its global benchmarks later this year.

 HKEX Chief Executive Charles Li stated the agreement with MSCI gives “a key hazard control tool for worldwide buyers who want to manage their A-proportion equity exposure.”
-The new product is amongst a host of different derivatives released with the aid of global exchanges in current years to assist manipulate publicity to mainland Chinese markets.
+The new product is amongst a host of different derivatives released with the aid of global exchanges in recent years to assist manage publicity to mainland Chinese markets.
 Singapore Exchange Ltd’s A50 Index Futures contract, for instance, allows offshore investors to track 50 Chinese A-shares directly.

 Related Posts